In case you’ve never heard of Fiverr.com, it is a website where you advertise a task/job you can do, and you say you’ll do it for $5.

 Streamlining is something that you can do no matter what service you offer.
 Anything can be streamlined, really, it’s just a matter of organization.

 And like I said up above, efficiency is the name of the game!

 A basic way to come at it is to have an “assembly-line” approach.
 Have certain things that you always do, and edit them for the needs of the client at hand.

 Do you create videos?
 Develop a process for the way you do it so you can make small alterations to produce unique results.
 If you strain yourself pushing to make each piece of work truly and absolutely unique, you’re going to find yourself making very little money.

 You can partially automate your service with that same assembly-line approach we talked about up above, but let’s go a little more in-depth about it.

 It will really depend on what your Fiverr service is.
-If you do some creatively-focused work, like writing or shooting video, you can only go as far as what we discussed in the first paragraph.
+If you do some creatively focused work, like writing or shooting videos, you can only go as far as what we discussed in the first paragraph.
 But what about otherwise?